- Third-Party PDF Printer Options

 - Nitro is a full PDF printer and editor that offers a free trial.
 Nitro Pro costs $159.99, and a subscription to Nitro Pro+ costs $7.99 per month.

-- Foxit, a free PDF reader and printer, came recommended to us by a Land F/X user.
+- Foxit, a PDF reader and printer, came recommended to us by a Land F/X user.
 Foxit costs $159.99, but you can download a free trial.

 Prerequisite for Using a Third-Party PDF Printer: Disable Background Plotter

 If you do decide to use a third-party PDF printer, you'll need to disable an AutoCAD setting called Background Plotting.

 1. Type Options in the Command line, and press Enter.

 2. In the Options dialog box, select the Plot and Publish tab.

 Uncheck the following options under Enable background plot when: